floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Florida’s small claims cases are legal actions filed to settle disputes regarding amounts of no more than $5,000.
 Class-action lawsuits are consolidated legal actions or suits where one defendant of the class represents all the others who were injured, hurt, or wronged in a similar or the same manner.
 In Florida, small claims cases and class-action lawsuits are heard by different trial courts.
 Small claims cases are heard by county courts, while circuit courts hear class-action lawsuits.

-County courts have established procedures to resolve minor disputes in an inexpensive, simple, and speedy manner.
-Anyone aged 18 and above can file a small claim or form part of a class-action lawsuit.
-For the plaintiff’s younger than 18, a parent or guardian may file on their behalf.
+County courts have established procedures to resolve minor disputes in a cost-effective, straightforward, and timely manner.
+Anyone aged 18 and older can file a small claim or participate in a class-action lawsuit.
+For plaintiffs who are younger than 18, a parent or guardian may file on their behalf.

 • County and municipal ordinance violations

-• All legal action involving $30,000 or less, except those within the circuit court’s jurisdiction
+• Legal actions involving $30,000 or less, except those within the circuit court’s jurisdiction

 • Misdemeanor cases that are not heard in circuit courts